WirelessWhisper/redns/README.md

 # Redns
 Simple application to secure data on a device and across a network with applications and services that are already provided by the operating system where it is usually opt-in.
+I only pratice protection:

+## Level of Protection
+- protection, know how to dress
+- pay to keep to your safe
+- too powerful to keep private
+- at work with or without the law

+## Profile
+- do not be rude or indescent
+- keep network under ownership safe
+- engineer, work with your country

 # Notice
 The general population will use antivirus to keep data safe.